Statements of Economic Interests - Filings

 The Statement of Economic Interests (SEI) filers listed in the table linked below have not paid their late filing fees.
 The filers have not responded to a direct written or a verbal notice to their Commission regarding late filing fees.
 Filers posted to this list for not paying late filing fees are removed from this list after paying their late fees or four (4) years have elapsed since the Executive Director’s final determination of the late fees (i.e., the date the late fees are assessed or the date the Executive Director makes a determination in response to a request for waiver, if any).

-The filers listed in the table linked below did not file the Statement of Economic Interests (Form 700) by the due date.
+The filers listed in the table linked below did not file the Statement of Economic Interests (Form 700) and have been late by at least 60 days, have been notified twice in writing, and have been referred to the FPPC for possible enforcement.